tstuefe/JEP387/jep.md

 These ideas have the following drawbacks:

-1) Using malloc(), we would not be able to allocate contiguous space for Compressed Class Space
+1) Using malloc(): we would not be able to allocate contiguous space for Compressed Class Space

-2) Using malloc(), we would be highly dependent on the libc implementation, on various platforms e.g. subject to the process break or being limited by an inconveniently placed Java heap.
+2) Using malloc(): we would be very dependent on the libc implementation, e.g. be subject to the process break or being limited by an inconveniently placed Java heap.
 The same argument goes for any other third-party allocation library we would use.

 3) Most importantly, a custom Metaspace allocator can be specifically geared toward Metadata allocation.
 Since the lifetime of Metadata is scoped to its loading class loader, we can bulk-delete it when the class loader dies and do not have to track every single allocation individually.
 We can also use the fact that we know the typical allocation sizes (e.g. InstanceKlass allocations will be between 512 bytes and 1 KB) to tailor the Metaspace allocator toward these sizes.
 Any general purpose allocator has to be efficient over a whole range of allocation sizes.
 The Metaspace allocator does not.